SchlossLab/mikropml/README.md

 ## Installation

-You can install the latest reulease from CRAN:
+You can install the latest release from CRAN:

 ``` r
 install.packages('mikropml')